Behavior Analysis (MS or EdS)

 Practicum

-Students complete two 4-credit Practicum courses during the 4th and 5th semester of the program to meet the experiential learning requirements to graduate.
-Students must secure a worksite that satisfies the program standards and the Association for Behavior Analysis International accreditation standards for experiential learning.
-The worksite and worksite clinical supervisors are vetted and approved by Simmons University faculty, at the discretion of the faculty, before a student may begin Practicum.
+Students complete two 4-credit Practicum courses (8 credits, total) during the 4th and 5th semester of the program to meet the experiential learning requirements to graduate.
+Students must secure a practicum site that satisfies the program standards and the ABAI accreditation standards for experiential learning.
+The practicum site and site supervisors are vetted and approved by Simmons University faculty, at the discretion of the faculty, before a student may begin Practicum.

-The Practicum courses are 4 credit hours each term, for a total of 8 credit hours.
-Students must work at a University-approved site completing behavior analytic activities under the supervision of a University-approved clinical supervisor for a minimum of 20 hours per month (45 hours per semester).
-Students must complete 90 behavior analytic experience hours to be eligible to graduate.
+Students must complete behavior analytic supervised experience hours at the approved practicum site for a minimum of 5 hours per week (45 hours per semester).
+Students must complete 90 behavior analytic supervised experience hours to be eligible to graduate.
 Students meet weekly with their practicum instructor, and complete experiential learning activities and projects to develop clinical and research skills.
-Across the two Practicum courses, students will also complete a thesis equivalent research project.
+Across the two Practicum courses, students complete a thesis research project.

-Prior to registering for Practicum courses, MS or EdS Campus Program students complete a 0-credit Practicum Orientation course during term 3 of the program.
+Prior to registering for Practicum courses, students complete a 0-credit Practicum Orientation course during term 3 of the program.
 The Orientation helps prepare students for the Practicum experience and familiarizes students with program requirements.

 Licensure, certification, etc.

-This program is intended to lead to exam eligibility for the BCBA® examination, and not an individual certificate or license.
-Some, but not all, states license behavioral analysts, with name of license and requirements varying by state.
-This table provides a state by state breakdown of comparable requirements, including a determination of eligibility for the national certifying exam.
-This information provided is designed as a baseline determination of whether the program meets national exam eligibility requirements and not individual state specific requirements.
+This program is intended to lead to coursework and degree eligibility for the BCBA® examination, and not an individual certificate or license.
+Some, but not all, states license behavior analysts, with the name of license and requirements varying by state.
 Specific state licenses may be more applicable and/or require additional standards.
 Exam eligibility, licensure requirements, and appropriate pathways are subject to change and may differ based on individual student backgrounds, including coursework taken outside the scope of the program.
 Students should do their own due diligence and determine the appropriate pathway and license type for themselves.

 This information is provided in good faith to applicants as of June 11, 2020.